BlandineLemaire/AmazonPhotoAsStorageUnit/README.md

 # AmazonPhotoAsStorageUnit:framed_picture::floppy_disk:
 ## Infos
-This script is used to add the PNG magic number and the '.png' extention at the files you want to push to your amazon photo storage account
+This script is used to add the PNG magic number to the files you want to push to your amazon photo storage account

 ## How to use it
 ```